Chicago Sky vs. Los Angeles Sparks: Betting Trends, Record ATS, Home/Road Splits

 Sky Home/Away Splits

-- The Sky's offense has been drastically better at home (82.7 PPG) compared to their play on the road (73.3 PPG).
-However, their defense has been worse at home (85.2 PPG allowed) when compared to road games (80.4 PPG allowed).
+- The Sky have been significantly better offensively at home, where they average 82.3 points per game, compared to road games, where they average 73.3 per game.
+Defensively, they are worse at home, where they concede 82 points per game, versus road games, where they allow opponents to score 80.4 per game.

-- Chicago rebounds worse at home than on the road (32.8 RPG at home, 35.4 on the road), but it holds its opponents to fewer boards in home games than road games (32.5 at home, 36.1 on the road).
-The Sky average 21 assists per home contest, 1.9 more than their road game average in 2023 (19.1).
+- Chicago rebounds worse at home than on the road (33.1 RPG at home, 35.4 on the road), but it limits its opponents to fewer boards in home games than road games (32.7 at home, 36.1 on the road).
+The Sky average 20.3 assists per home contest, 1.2 more than their average on the road in 2023 (19.1).

-- In 2023 the Sky are averaging eight made three-pointers at home and 6.4 away, shooting 39% from deep at home compared to 31.1% away.
+- This year, the Sky average 8.1 made three-pointers per game at home and 6.4 on the road (shooting 39.6% from distance in home games compared to 31.1% on the road).

-- Chicago allows 2 more three-pointers when playing at home (7.5 per game) than on the road (5.5).
-It also allows a higher three-point shooting percentage at home (36% in home games compared to 29.3% on the road).
+- This year, Chicago is averaging 7 three-pointers allowed per game at home and 5.5 on the road (while allowing 35.5% shooting from distance in home games compared to 29.3% on the road).

 Sky Moneyline and ATS Records

-- The Sky have a 2-1 record in games they were listed as the moneyline favorite (winning 66.7% of those games).
+- The Sky have gone 3-1 in games they were listed as the moneyline favorite (winning 75% of those games).

-- The Sky are 2-1 (winning 66.7% of their games) when they have played as a moneyline favorite of -115 or shorter.
+- The Sky have won all three games they have played as a moneyline favorite with odds of -140 or shorter.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.